Nutrition & Fitness for Life

 Families attend 90-minute evening classes once a week for five weeks.
 At least one parent must attend with the child.
 The whole family is welcome and encouraged to attend.

 When are the classes scheduled?

 The current class schedule can be found here:

 What is the program cost?

 Virginia Mason is proud to offer the N.F.L program to our patients and all other families in the community at no cost.
-While the program is not covered by insurance plans, enrollees are asked to consider a donation of $150 per family to help offset the expense of the program ($490 per family) and keep it sustainable.
+While program is not covered by insurance plans, enrollees are asked to consider a donation of $150 per family to help offset the expense of the program ($490 per family) and keep it sustainable.
 A donation of any amount is appreciated.
-It is 100% tax-deductible and may be eligible to be matched by your employer.
+It is 100 percent tax-deductible and may be eligible to be matched by your employer.